-Yukon man Alfred Chief Jr. has pleaded guilty to manslaughter in the 2016 killing of 87-year-old Olson Wolftail in Watson Lake, admitting that he beat Wolftail to death with a whisky bottle but claiming he has no memory of doing so.
+Yukon man Alfred Chief Jr. has pleaded guilty to manslaughter in the 2016 killing of 87-year-old Olson Wolftail in Watson Lake, admitting that he beat Wolftail to death but claiming he has no memory of doing so.

 Chief was initially charged with first-degree murder in Wolftail’s death but pleaded guilty to the lesser charge of manslaughter on Feb.
 9 during his preliminary hearing.
 His sentencing date was recently scheduled for June 28.

 An agreed statement of facts filed to the Yukon Territorial Court paints a grisly picture of what happened to Wolftail.

 According to the statement, Chief, who was under a bail condition to follow a curfew in Whitehorse, spent the evening of Dec.
 22, 2016, at Wolftail’s home in Watson Lake.
 Wolftail shared the home with his son and his son’s partner, Minnie Charlie, who is Chief’s mother.

 Chief viewed Wolftail as his grandfather, the statement says, and that night, Chief, his mother and Wolftail were drinking together and “all were highly intoxicated.”